 (Instructions for lab instructors and

 More will be posted soon.)

-Our radio telescope consists of a digital L-band (1.42 GHz) reciever mounted at the focus of a 10 foot diameter parabolic reflecting antenna.
+Our radio telescope consists of a digital L-band (1.42 GHz) receiver mounted at the focus of a 10 foot diameter parabolic reflecting antenna.
 The digital receiver provides a total bandwidth of 430 MHz and a total approximate beamwidth of 4.9 degrees.
 This large beamwidth combined with the specialized control software allows the telescope to be used for a wide variety of tasks including total power measurements from celestial sources and contour mapping of large regions of the sky.
-Below are some of the more technical specifications of the reciever.
+Below are some of the more technical specifications of the receiver.

 **The 1200 kHz wideband is synthesized using 3500 kHz bands stitched together from a frequency scan.

 Measuring the Beamwidth of the Radio Telescope:

 This lab allows the student to learn about several properties of the radio telescope and lets them measure the beamwidth of the telescope using the Sun as a radio source.
 Students are then asked to compare this beamwidth with that of optical telescopes.